 Correct pole plant

-- ✅ Change edges and turn into the direction of the pole.
+- Change edges and turn in the direction of the pole.

 Incorrect pole plant